YOUR RATES EXPLAINED

 • Administration of Facilities: cemeteries, public parking.

-• Cultural Facilities and Services: library, tourist information service and Ningaloo Aquarium & Discovery Centre
+• Cultural Facilities and Services: library, tourist information service and Ningaloo Aquarium and Discovery Centre

 How rates are calculated